jonegil/gui-with-gio/egg_timer/07_progressbar.md

   }
 ```

-The only job of the button is to answer yay or nay to weither or not it was just clicked.
-Beyond that, the rest of the program takes care of any updates that are needed.
-Among those are for example what the text on the button should be.
-Here's how that's done, coded where we create and display the button:
+Again, the only job of the button is shout out if it just was clicked.
+Beyond that, the rest of the program takes care of any actions that needs to be taken.

+One example is what should the text on the button be.
+We decide that before calling the **material.Button( )** function by first checking what the state of ```boiling``` is.

 ```go
 // ...the same function we earlier used to create a button